 It is uncommon for schools to be dirty and cluttered.
 That’s because schools employ cleanup crews who regularly clean and maintain the premises.
 Aside from that, such institutions have policies on littering and waste disposal that allows students to take part in keeping the school a conducive place to learn and study.

 Rules and regulations keep our society organised.
 That’s why we should abide by them because they make the world a better place.
 Waste disposal policies, in particular, make the environment a cleaner, safer, and healthier place to live in.
 Now that we’re on the topic, here are some waste disposal policies every school should have.

 Waste segregation is at the core of proper solid waste management.
 Through this, you can make the most out of your school’s recyclable, reusable, and biodegradable rubbish, and minimise waste that goes directly to landfills.
-Thus, every school should have properly labelled trash bins for different types of wastes such as for paper, glass, plastics, cans, and organic wastes.
+Thus, every school should have properly labeled trash bins for different types of waste such as paper, glass, plastics, cans, and organic waste.
 That way, students will find it easier to sort their trash.